mleonardallen/CarND-Vehicle-Detection/README.md

 > `vehicle_detection/model.py`, method `fit` on `line 103`

 Note: The above code is commented out because I opted to use a `RandomForestClassifer` in the end.
-See the section on [optimiazation](#optimization).
+See the section on [optimization](#optimization).

 My classifier is then trained on the training dataset by calling the `fit` method of the `pipeline`.
 The pipeline begins the fitting process by using the StandardScaler to normalize the data with zero mean and unit variance.
 After normalization, `sklearn.feature_slection.SelectPercentile` removes all but 30% of the highest scoring features (Scored using ANOVA f values).